 }

-This is exactly what I did and it worked very well.
-All data is recieved as bytse over Tcp so a payload could very easily be structured with a single byte for the type followed by the bytes to build the object so the code to serialize an deserialize the objects is as follows:
+This is exactly what I did, and it worked very well.
+All data is received as bytes over TCP, so a payload could very easily be structured with a single byte for the type followed by the bytes to build the object, so the code to serialize and deserialize the objects is as follows:

 impl Object {